nithyasri0913/Real-TIme-Multimodal-Emotion-Detection/README.md

 	- feature sets:
 	- improved by: Flatten, Dropout

-## Deployment Tech Stack💻
+## Tech Stack

- - models trained using tensorflow and jupyter notebooks
+ - models trained using tensorflow in jupyter notebook
  - real-live graphs shown using highcharts.js and Ajax
  - Webapp built with Flask